 Traditional gas-powered cars on the road at that point wouldn't be affected, and drivers would still be allowed to buy used gas-powered cars.
 Automakers and dealerships, however, would be prohibited from selling new gas vehicles in states where bans are in place.

-Earlier this week, Maryland Gov. Wes Moore announced a plan to ban gas-powered car sales, with his office writing in a statement that “it’s a major step in the state’s acceleration to improve air quality and combat the effects of climate change.”
+The governors of Maryland and Rhode Island made similar announcements in March and May, respectively.
+Maryland Gov. Wes Moore said in a statement that “it’s a major step in the state’s acceleration to improve air quality and combat the effects of climate change.”

-- California was the first state to adopt the Advanced Clean Cars II rule, which Maryland has now embraced.
+- California was the first state to adopt the Advanced Clean Cars II rule, which at least eight other states have now embraced.

 - California's plans specify that 35% of new car sales will need to be zero-emission vehicles by 2026, with that number rising to 68% by 2030.

-- All of the planned bans are in coastal states: In addition to California and Maryland, Massachusetts, New Jersey, New York, Oregon and Washington have made the commitment to stop allowing sales of new gas-powered vehicles after 2035.
+- All of the planned bans are in coastal states: In addition to the four states already mentioned, Massachusetts, New Jersey, New York, Oregon and Washington have made the commitment to stop allowing sales of new gas-powered vehicles after 2035.

 - Generally, the states' plans have not required votes from their legislatures.
 Instead, they’ve been advanced with support from governors and environmental regulators.

 Delaware "has begun a regulatory process to adopt zero emission vehicle standards," said Emily Hershman, director of communications for Gov. John Carney.
 "That process is not complete, and no final determination has been made."

 Megan O'Toole, with the Vermont Agency of Natural Resources, says the state adopted Advanced Clean Cars II in December 2022, including the 2035 zero-emissions vehicle requirement for new car sales.
 However, Vermont Gov. Phil Scott has not come out in support and his office did not respond to a request for comment.